smittytone/Depot/README.md

 ## Release Notes

-- 1.2.4 *Unreleased*
+- 1.2.3 *Unreleased*
-    - Interrim release with minor changes as I get back into the codebase.
+    - Interim release with minor changes as I get back into the codebase.
     - Refactor firmware’s excessive use of `#include` statements.
 - 1.2.2 *23 April 2023*
     - Support the Pico SDK’s `PICO_BOARD` environment variable to select specific firmware targets.